JNP-Solutions/Slacken/README.md

 * `test_class` is the directory where the output will be stored.
 Individual read classifications and a file `test_class_kreport.txt` will be created.

 To classify mate pairs, the `-p` flag may be used.
-Input files are then expected to be in alternating order:
+Input files are then expected to be paired up in sequence:

 ```
 ./slacken.sh taxonIndex mySlackenLib classify -p sample01.1.fq sample01.2.fq \
   sample02.1.fq sample02.2.fq -o test_class
 ```

-While the process is running, the Spark UI may be inspected at [http://localhost:4040](http://localhost:4040) if the process is running locally.

-More help: `./slacken.sh --help`
+The accepted input formats for samples are fasta and fastq.
+Compressed files (gzip, bzip2) are not supported.

 ### Multi-sample mode